 A methodology utilizing an iterative weighted similarity transformation (IWST) was developed at UNB by Chen and Chrzanowski [Chen, 1983; Chen et al., 1990].
-The techniques have been successfully applied in all types of engineering projects where reference point stability has been a concern (see Greening et al. [1993] and Chrzanowski et al. [1991]).
-An example of the UNB methodology used to determine the true displacement field at a concrete dam in the U.S.A. is illustrated here.
-Figure 2 shows the displacement field obtained when creating the datum using what were thought to be stable reference stations, versus the results utilizing the IWST to obtain the datum independent displacements.
-The displacement trend given on the right obtained from the IWST, with the datum biases removed, give the expected result of systematic concrete expansion between the May and December measurement cycles.
+The techniques have been successfully applied in all types of engineering projects where reference point stability has been a concern (see Chrzanowski et al. [1991]).
+An example of the IWST used to determine the true displacement field of a concrete dam is illustrated in Fig. 2: on the left is the displacement field obtained when creating the datum using what were thought to be stable reference stations, while on the right the IWST was utilized to obtain the datum independent displacements.
+The IWST-derived displacement trend, with the datum biases removed, gives the expected result of systematic concrete expansion between the two measurement cycles.
 This interpretation would be very difficult, if not impossible, to obtain from the figure on the left.